vfarcic/docker-flow/articles/proxy.md

 We'll start by exploring a typical Swarm cluster setup and discuss some of the problems we might face when using it as the cluster orchestrator.
 If you are already familiar with Docker Swarm, feel free to skip this section and jump straight into [The Problems](#the-problems).

 As a minimum, each node inside a Swarm cluster has to have [Docker Engine](https://www.docker.com/products/docker-engine) and the [Swarm container](https://hub.docker.com/_/swarm/) running.
-The later container should acts as a node.
-On top of the cluster, we need at least one Swarm container running as master and all Swarm nodes should announce their existence to it.
+The later container should act as a node.
+On top of the cluster, we need at least one Swarm container running as master, and all Swarm nodes should announce their existence to it.

 A combination of Swarm master(s) and nodes are a minimal setup that, in most cases, is far from sufficient.
-Optimum utilization of a cluster means that we are not in control any more.
+Optimum utilization of a cluster means that we are not in control anymore.
 Swarm is.
 It will decide which node is the most appropriate place for a container to run.
-That choice can be as simple as a node with the least number of containers running, or can be based on a more complex calculation that involves amount of available CPU and memory, type of hard disk, affinity, and so on.
+That choice can be as simple as a node with the least number of containers running, or can be based on a more complex calculation that involves the amount of available CPU and memory, type of hard disk, affinity, and so on.
 No matter the strategy we choose, the fact is that we will not know where a container will run.
 On top of that, we should not specify ports our services should expose.
 "Hard-coded" ports reduce our ability to scale services and can result in conflicts.
 After all, two separate processes cannot listen to the same port.
 Long story short, once we adopt Swarm, both IPs and ports of our services will become unknown.
 So, the next step in setting up a Swarm cluster is to create a mechanism that will detect deployed services and store their information in a distributed registry so that the information is easily available.

 [Registrator](https://github.com/gliderlabs/registrator) is one of the tools that we can use to monitor Docker Engine events and send the information about deployed or stopped containers to a service registry.
 While there are many different service registries we can use, [Consul](https://www.consul.io/) proved to be, currently, the best one.
 Please read the [Service Discovery: Zookeeper vs etcd vs Consul](https://technologyconversations.com/2015/09/08/service-discovery-zookeeper-vs-etcd-vs-consul/) article for more information.

-With *Registrator* and *Consul*, we are able to obtain information about any of the services running inside the Swarm cluster.
+With *Registrator* and *Consul*, we can obtain information about any of the services running inside the Swarm cluster.
 A diagram of the setup we discussed, is as follows.

 ![Swarm cluster with basic service discovery](img/base-architecture.png)

-Please note that anything but a small cluster would have multiple Swarm masters and Consul instances thus preventing any lost of information or downtime in case one of them fails.
+Please note that anything but a small cluster would have multiple Swarm masters and Consul instances thus preventing any loss of information or downtime in case one of them fails.

 The process of deploying containers, in such a setup, is as follows.

-* Operator sends a request to *Swarm master* to deploy a service consisting of one or multiple containers.
+* The operator sends a request to *Swarm master* to deploy a service consisting of one or multiple containers.
 This request can be sent through *Docker CLI* by defining the *DOCKER_HOST* environment variable with the IP and the port of the *Swarm master*.
 * Depending on criteria sent in the request (CPU, memory, affinity, and so on), *Swarm master* makes the decision where to run the containers and sends requests to chosen *Swarm nodes*.
-* *Swarm node*, upon receiving the request to run (or stop) a container, invokes local *Docker Engine* which, in turn, runs (or stops) the desired container and publishes the result as an event.
+* *Swarm node*, upon receiving the request to run (or stop) a container, invokes local *Docker Engine*, which, in turn, runs (or stops) the desired container and publishes the result as an event.
 * *Registrator* monitors *Docker Engine* and, upon detecting a new event, sends the information to *Consul*.
-* Anyone interested in data about containers running inside the cluster can consul *Consul*.
+* Anyone interested in data about containers running inside the cluster can consult *Consul*.

-While this process is a great improvement when compared to the ways we were operating clusters in the past, it is far from complete and creates quite a few problems that should be solved.
+While this process is a vast improvement when compared to the ways we were operating clusters in the past, it is far from complete and creates quite a few problems that should be solved.

 The Problems
 ============